 He was dazzled.
 One of the most joyous experiences of his life.
 Breathlessly, he raced off to report his providential meeting.
 His mother began by squeezing him to her, sobbing... just like some bitch about to lose her pup.
 His father on the other hand congratulated him, tottering, and made him toast the prospect with a glass of wine.
 Freycinet was one of the biggest companies along with the Transatlantique line.
 And this Martinaud was a very fine sort.
 He had heard tell of him.
 A trip around the world is the university of life.
 Alexandre was going to see the Southern Cross and emerge from under his mother's apron at last.
 Marie argued as best she could.
-Be it now or later, he would leave somehow; that was fate.
-He would see the landscapes of which she had dreamed.
-He would not be like her and go stale waiting for Sundays to arrive.
-Perhaps it was as well.
+Be it now or later, he would leave somehow; that whilst he himself possessed four châteaux?
+And wars, those supposedly irrational phenomena, were they not deliberate butchery ordered by the few's will to power?